 An Impact Partnership is a collaboration between brands, on-the-ground organizations (Program Partner), and producers.
 Through LIA Impact Partnerships, brands provide financial support to Program Partners to help producers to achieve Animal Welfare certification.
 If an Impact Partnership includes the DCF scope, all farms need to meet the DCF requirements in order to participate.

-LIA Impact Incentives and Impact Partnerships can be applied to all sizes and stages of farms, from cow-calf operations to direct and/or full-cycle farms.
+LIA Impact Incentives and Impact Partnership Incentives can be generated by all sizes and stages of farming, from cow-calf operations to direct and/or full-cycle farms.

 Verification